NARPNet/NARPNet_NCS/README.md

-The idea is that you copy the NCS macros and the `files` dir with the data files to where you want to store your macros (like in your `fldigi.files`) dir and run the setup script.
+The idea is that you copy the NCS macros and the `files` dir with the data files to where you want to store your macros (like in your `fldigi.files`) dir and then run the setup script.
 All it does is fix the file paths in the macro files to match you macro location through simple string replacement.
+This is necessary because FLDIGI seems to want to full path to the file.
+There seems to be no default dir for relative paths except for the current working directory of the running FLDIGI executable.

-This is to eliminate, as much as possible, the need to manually edit the macros.
+The setup files are there to eliminate, as much as possible, the need to manually edit the macros.
+Hopefully this will make it easier on folks who aren't accustomed to doing this sort of stuff.

 ### The Edit Macros